bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-unconfirm.md

-# Unconfirm Document (deprecated) catalog.document.unconfirm
+# Cancel Document Processing (unconfirm) catalog.document.unconfirm

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}